HimanshuCSE010/Lab_Work/README.md

 # Lab_Work
-This folder includes Information Retrival mini project which offer some basic function useful in information retrival.
+This folder includes programs I made as mini project in my college as part of my assignments or lab work.